Kyniska/core/README.md

 # Voting procedure (Addresses / Bools / Strings)

-- circles of loyalties: all proposals for new laws or leaders must pass through these circles
+- constellations of loyalties: all proposals for new laws or leaders must pass through and receive unified agreements from all existing constellations
 - all members of circle must accept for proposal to move forward
 - arrays of addresses: addresses / string (proposed law or name of selected)
 - all agree: boolean